jariarkko/arch-model-t/observations.md

 advertisements, but it can also be used for other purposes.

 This capability itself constitutes a major threat to user privacy.

-Some additional techniques such as cookie syncing, identifier correlation, and fingerprinting make the problem even worse.
+Additional techniques such as cookie syncing, identifier correlation, and fingerprinting make the problem even worse.

-Any given tracker may not be on all sites, which gives that tracker incomplete coverage.
+As a given tracker will not be on all sites, that tracker has incomplete coverage.
 However, trackers often collude (a practice called "cookie syncing") to combine the information from different tracking cookies.

 Sometimes trackers will be embedded on a site which collects a user identifier, such as social media identity or an e-mail address.
-If the site can informs the tracker of the identifier, this allows the tracker to tie it to the cookie.
+If the site can inform the tracker of the identifier, that allows the tracker to tie the identifier to the cookie.

-While browser may block cookies, fingerprinting browsers often allows tracking the users.
+While a browser may block cookies, fingerprinting browsers often allows tracking the users.
 For instance, features such as User-Agent string, plugin and font support, screen resolution, and timezone can yield a fingerprint that is sometimes unique to a single user {{AmIUnique}} and which persists beyond cookie scope and lifetime.
-Even in cases where this fingerprint is not unique, the anonymity set may be sufficiently small that, when coupled with yet more data, yields a unique, per-user identifier.
-Fingerprinting of this type is more prevalent on systems and platforms wherein data set features are flexible, such as desktops, wherein plugins are more commonly in use.
+Even in cases where this fingerprint is not unique, the anonymity set may be sufficiently small that, coupled with other data, this yields a unique, per-user identifier.
+Fingerprinting of this type is more prevalent on systems and platforms where data-set features are flexible, such as desktops, where plugins are more commonly in use.
 Fingerprinting prevention is an active research area; see {{Boix2018}} for more information.

-Other types of tracking
+Other types of tracking linked to web tracking

-But third party tracking is not the only tracking worry.
+Third party web tracking is not the only concern.
 An obvious tracking danger exists also in popular ecosystems -- such as social media networks -- that house a large part of many users' online existence.
 There is no need for a third party to track the user's